Fact about me: when I’m not blogging about making money, I’m a languages geek.

 How to teach English online without a degree or qualification

-If you don’t have a TEFL qualification, or even a degree, then your options are more limited.
+If you don’t have a teaching qualification, or even a degree, then your options are more limited.

 But it’s still possible to teach English online without qualifications!

 In this case, you will have better luck finding work providing English conversation practice, rather than teaching full lessons.